conmeehan/conmeehan.github.io/PathogenDataCourse/IntroToR.md

 This tutorial points to some of the best R tutorials on the internet and provides some sample tasks to test your learning.<br>

-It is strongly encouraged to use RStudion when learning R. Installation instructions for R and RStudio can be found at [this link](https://rstudio-education.github.io/hopr/starting.html).
+It is strongly encouraged to use RStudio when learning R. Installation instructions for R and RStudio can be found at [this link](https://rstudio-education.github.io/hopr/starting.html).

+## Learning outcomes
+* Install and launch R and RStudio
+* Execute basic commands such as variable assignments and arithmetic operations
+* Install packages inside of R/RStudio
+* Create and modify data structrues and tables
+* Navigate and undertake basic operations on R data frames

 ### <a href="https://ntusurvey.onlinesurveys.ac.uk/intro-to-r-pre-tutorial-survey" target="_blank">Intro to R Pre-tutorial Survey</a>